orange-cloudfoundry/mongodb-boshrelease/TEST-PLAN.md

     - Verify that having both `mongodb.replication.enable: true` and `role: sa` raises an error when deploying

-4. Replication
+5. Replication

     - Insert some data on master node
     - Toggle slaves to `slaveOK`
     - verify data is present on slaves

-5. Soft Failover
+6. Soft Failover

     - Build a 3-nodes Replica Set
-    - Turn the resurrector off
+    - Turn the BOSH resurrector off
     - Find the primary node (using `rs.status().isMaster()` on each node)
     - *Stop* the primary node *gracefully*
     - Verify another node takes the master role over

-6. Cluster re-join after graceful stop
+7. Cluster re-join after graceful stop

     - Same begining as above